Website Design & Online Marketing

 If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We should be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you.

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you comply with any changes.
-This policy was constructed on and is effective from 01.08.2018.
+This policy was updated and is effective from 01.08.2022.

 How To Contact Us